 This promise was evidently a special one, given to [the 12 disciples of Jesus] in regard to working miracles.
 To them it was true, but it is manifest that we have no right to apply this promise to ourselves.
 It was desired especially for the apostles; nor have we a right to turn it from its original meaning.

-In contrast, Matthew Henry’s Complete Commentary on the Bible, by use of the pronoun we rather than they (i.e., the apostles) in its comments, seems to indicate that Matthew 21:21b-22 infers that Christians today, as well as Jesus Christ’s early followers, have been given the ability to perform things that seem impossible (i.e., miracles).
+In contrast, Matthew Henry’s Complete Commentary on the Bible seems to indicate that Matthew 21:21b-22 infers that Christians today, as well as Jesus Christ’s early followers, have been given the ability to perform things that seem impossible (i.e., miracles).
 Henry says,

 The power and prevalence of [wonder-working faith is] expressed figuratively. . . .
 Whatever was the intent of [the term this mountain], the same must be the expectation of faith, how impossible soever [sic] it might appear to sense.
 But this is a proverbial expression intimating that we are to believe that nothing is impossible with God, and therefore that what he has promised shall certainly be performed, though to us it seem impossible.

-Peter Pett’s Commentary on the Bible thinks this scripture passage pertains to the performing of miracles.
-And, by virtue of references to we, Pett indicates that this passage is applicable to Christians living today, in addition to the early followers of Jesus Christ.
+Peter Pett’s Commentary on the Bible expresses the belief that this scripture pertains to the performing of miracles and infers that this passage is applicable to Christians living today, in addition to the early followers of Jesus Christ.
 According to Pett,

 [Jesus] points out that nothing is impossible to faith, even the withering of fig trees and the moving of mountains and casting of them into the sea.
 However, we must not read into that that faith can produce anything that we wish (it did not produce figs for Jesus to eat), for it would be no more moral for us to use faith for our own selfish purposes as it would have been for Jesus.
 The point is that we can only use faith in this way if there are grounds for such faith.
 Jesus is not saying to His disciples that they can do anything ridiculous that they decide that they want to do (like moving a mountain simply in order to avoid having to climb over it).
 He is saying that this is true for anything that they have good grounds for thinking is in the will of God.